Sibu Municipal Council: Sibu Urban District Council (SUDC)

 Sibu Municipal Board was named to Sibu Urban District Council in 1952 when the Council is capable of managing its own finances and internal affairs.
 The Sibu District Officer was the chairman of the Council until 1957.
 The original area of jurisdiction for the Council was 3 square miles (7.77 km^{2}).
 The area was extended to 20 square miles (51.8 km^{2}) in 1957.
 In 1947, the population was 9,983 but it increased to 29,630 in 1960.
 Sibu town roads was completed by Public Works Department (consisted 16.61 miles (26.73 km) of bitumen road and 6.59 miles (10.61 km)) gravel roads was handed over to the Council in 1962.
 First attempt of bitumen road construction was done by the Council at Tiong Hua Road.

 Bus shelters were provided since 1960s.
 The Council also spent RM 45,000 for the construction of bitumen running track for "King George VI Memorial Grounds" (now "Padang Sukan Tun Datuk Patinggi Tuanku Haji Bujang" at Bukit Lima Sports Complex, Sibu).
 Olympic sized swimming pool was completed by Public Works Department in November 1963 at a cost of RM 0.5 million.
 Sibu Fire Brigade moved out from old place (now MAKSAK Building at Channel Road/Cross Road) and shifted into present Fire station at Central Road on 25 December 1959.
 The Council also completed Island Road/Hospital Road pavement for Lau King Howe Hospital in 1958, bus station (now used for car parks at Market Road) in 1959, Sungei Bakong Market and Channel Road Market in 1959, Khoo Peng Loong Road Market in 1964, and Channel Road Hawkers' Stand in 1965.

+After the Kuching Municipal Council election in 1956, SUDC followed suit in the following year with a local council election held on 15 December 1957.
+A total of 50 people were contesting for the seats.
+A total of 85.4% of the electorate voted in this election.
+The newly elected Council took office on 1 January 1958.